Amy S. Bruckman: Georgia Tech

 Upon her graduation from MIT in 1997, Bruckman accepted a position as an assistant professor at the Georgia Institute of Technology College of Computing.
 As a new Georgia Tech faculty member, Bruckman founded the Electronic Learning Communities (ELC) Lab and began setting up a program of research incorporating her interests in online communities and constructionist learning.
 She founded the Undergraduate Research Opportunities in Computing (UROC) program at Georgia Tech in 1998, modeling it after MIT's UROP.
 In 1999, Bruckman's research was supported by a prestigious grant awarded by the National Science Foundation's Faculty Early Career Development (CAREER) program.
 That same year, she was selected as one of Technology Review's 100 remarkable innovators under the age of 35.
 Her work at this time was described as "the most notable MOO research in education."

 On July 22, 1999, Bruckman and graduate student Joshua Berman released The Turing Game, a multiplayer online game inspired by the Turing test that challenged players to explore issues of online identity.
 The game received national attention and was played by over 11,000 people from 81 countries and all seven continents.

 In 2003, Bruckman received tenure and was promoted to the position of associate professor.
 In 2012, she was made a full professor.
 She was the interim chair of the School of Interactive Computing from July 2017 until December.

-Bruckman currently directs the ELC Lab, the UROC program, and the Web Science initiative at Georgia Tech.
+Bruckman currently directs the ELC Lab at Georgia Tech.
 She has published dozens of scholarly articles in peer-reviewed journals and has given invited presentations at high-profile academic conferences such as ICLS and CHI.
 Bruckman's most recent work, often done in conjunction with graduate students she advises, has dealt with topics in information ethics, game studies, social media use, computer-supported collaboration and wikis, and women in computing.

 Her book Should You Believe Wikipedia? was published in 2022.